rfjkullberg/Microbiota_cytokine_production/README.md

 ```

-To avoid overestimation due to species-speciees correlations, we represented the microbiota through the first 4 principal coordinates (PCoA analysis with weighted UniFrac distance).
+To avoid overestimation due to species-species correlations, we represented the microbiota through the first 4 principal coordinates (PCoA analysis with weighted UniFrac distance).
 These principal coordinates accounted for 65% of the variability in the microbial composition of the samples.

 ```
 set.seed(711)